-This activity is an enduring program which is reviewed annually in December, or as guidelines and recomendations are released.
+This activity is an enduring program which is reviewed annually in December, or as guidelines and recommendations are released.

 The University of Southern Indiana is approved by the California Board of Registered Nursing.
 Provider #13378.
 California nurses will receive 40 contact hours.